 However, the EU's slow and shortsighted policies have left the region deeply disappointed.

-This situation has increased instability, mostly in "multi-ethnic" hot spots such as Bosnia and Herzegovina, Kosovo, and Macedonia.
+This situation has increased instability, mostly in "multi-ethnic" hot spots such as Bosnia and Herzegovina, Kosovo, and North Macedonia.

 The EU, which could not cope with the Balkan countries with its inept policies, tried many approaches, including ethnic-based solutions as the final solution to stability.